 Read the full Show Notes and search through the world's largest audio library on Agile and Scrum directly on the Scrum Master Toolbox Podcast website: http://bit.ly/SMTP_ShowNotes.

-In this segment, we talk about the importance of psychological safety and active listening in team dynamics.
+In this segment, we talk about LeSS self-designing team workshops and the importance of team composition in scaled setups.

 [The Scrum Master Toolbox Podcast Recommends]